csswizardry/CSS-Guidelines/index.md

     #foo * {}

 The problem with this selector is that the key selector (`*`) is very, _very_ far reaching.
-What this selector actually does is finds _every single_ node in the DOM (even `<title>`, `<link>`, and `<head>` elements; _everything_) and then looks to see if it lives anywhere at any level within `#foo`.
+What this selector actually does is find _every single_ node in the DOM (even `<title>`, `<link>`, and `<head>` elements; _everything_) and then looks to see if it lives anywhere at any level within `#foo`.
 This is a very, _very_ expensive selector, and should most likely be avoided or rewritten.